-Another area of strategic option relates to factor intensity of production i.e. labour intensiveness versus capital intensiveness of manufacturing.
 There is a need to work out appropriate factor intensities and technology for each individual sector to strengthen its competitiveness and to duly participate in the value chain of international production networks.
-One of the specific strategies to be pursued as per Perspective Plan includes taking initiative to further strengthen existing labour intensive manufacturing subsectors by promoting product diversification and stimulating an up market move in these traditional sectors in view of emerging opportunities in the global market.
-The plan emphasized on nurturing agro-processing and labour intensive industries.
-Though labour intensiveness as a strategy need to be emphasized in Bangladesh because of abundance of cheap labour in the economy, capital and skill intensiveness may be needed in any sector and be allowed to pursue to cope with global demand for competitiveness.
-Appropriateness of factor intensity depends thus upon the characteristics of individual sector and demand of the competitive market.
-It is very difficult to deny that manufacturing sector in Bangladesh need to pursue dynamic shift of path from lower technology to higher technology level in pursuance of raising productivity and competitive edge of the sector and its enterprises.
-There should be an appropriate mix of labour intensive and capital intensive technology to be pursued simultaneously for dynamic development of manufacturing in consonance with quality requirements of market demand.
+Though labour intensiveness as a strategy need to be emphasized in Bangladesh because of abundance of cheap labour in the economy, capital and skill intensiveness may be needed in specific sectors to improve competitiveness in the global market.
+Appropriateness of factor intensity depends upon the characteristics of individual sector and demand of the competitive market at a given market situation and in consideration of perspectives of development, particularly of manufacturing.
+Manufacturing sector in Bangladesh need to pursue dynamic shift of path from lower technology to higher technology level in raising productivity and competitive edge of the sector and its enterprises.
+Simultaneously, an appropriate mix of labour intensive and capital intensive technology need to be worked out in consonance with quality requirements of demand of different markets-domestic and exports.